blind/arcaded/README.md

 ### Mega Drive
 This will be the base machine I will use for testing, I want to support it fully.

-After my initial tests it seems unlikely that the arduino is fast enough to support even the 3 button controller without extra hardware.
-I will probably use the 74HC157(?) what is used in the original controller.
 #### Buttons

  * 4 direction